devops329/devops/instruction/deliverable8Logging/deliverable8Logging.md

 ### Modify CI pipeline

 Because you are added new configuration to the JWT Service, you will need to also enhance your GitHub Actions workflow to have the new logging configuration fields.
-You must also add secrets for the metrics GRAFANA_USER_ID, LOGGING_URL,and LOGGING_API_KEY.
+You must also add secrets for the metrics LOGGING_USER_ID, LOGGING_URL, and LOGGING_API_KEY.

 Without this your CI pipeline will fail because of missing references from your new logging code when your tests run.